energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 3. PROPOSED ARCHITECTURE & DELIVERABLES:

-    1. EW-AI API - Thin client REST API.
-Suggested: implementation in Golang (but could also be typescript/node.js), JSON, Swagger Docs, etc. Ultimately, we'd have to optimize this for a high TPS rate using traditional cloud based architecture deployment, but for this prototype project performance isn't the overriding objective.
+    1. EW-AI API - Thin client REST API microservice.
+Suggested: implementation in Golang (could also be done in typescript/node.js), JSON, Swagger Docs, etc. Ultimately, we'd have to optimize this for a high TPS rate using traditional cloud-based architecture deployment, but for this prototype project performance isn't the overriding objective.
 This API would enable EW-AI to be integrated easily into many different EW-DOS clients.
-One huge side benefit of this architecture is that it would also allow legacy power data to be imported into the ocean subsystem/marketplace by using this same API (it's not jusdt limited to being called from new IOT EW-DOS devices).
+One huge side benefit of this architecture is that it would also allow legacy power data to be imported into the ocean subsystem/marketplace by using this same API (it's not just limited to being called from new IOT EW-DOS devices).
 This would allow a vast set of existing power consumption data to be imported into the marketplace and achieve the learning benefits OCEAN AI can provide.
 Deliverable would be a containerized microservice architecture (i.e. docker images).

     2. EW-AI DB - Back End Data Model/DB.
 Suggested: Mongo DB back end (but could be SQL if needed).
-This protoype would hand-code all schema db scripts; no UI for the DB is called for in this challenge project (it would be possible to add that later of course as/if needed).
+This prototype would hand-code all schema db scripts; no UI for the DB is called for in this challenge project (it would be possible to add that later of course as/if needed).

-    3. EW-AI Data Marketplace - This module contains two components and is much more than just a UI component, as it must store, setup, manage, stage and prepare EW-AI PTD data-sets for consumption by OCEAN algos:
+    3. EW-AI Data Marketplace - This module contains two components and is much more than just a UI component, as it must store, setup, manage, stage and prepare EW-AI PTD data sets for consumption by OCEAN algos:

         a) User Interface - These would provide the web based (at this time) UI which setup the EW-AI Data Marketplace.
 Suggested: a) website (angular/react.js), or b) Electron app (angular/react.js).
 The UI would be a prototype showing how it could all be used together, managed and tied to OCEAN.
 The UI for this prototype would likely be based off and/or forked from the OCEAN Commons Marketplace project.
 The UI module is the most open-ended in terms of definition at this time and is expected to evolve as things progress.
 Mobile clients could be added at a later time of course as needed.

-        b) Data Mgr - This module contains the necessary components, interfaces, and logic to prepare and stage PTD data sets for analysis and consumption by the OCEAN protocol system, and is responsible for helping EW-AI users find, group, normalize, aggregate, associate sets of raw PTD data records together (sum, average, filter, group, etc), tie it in with external IOT-X data (extended IOT device meta data), stage the data sets for OCEAN analysis and allow application of OCEAN AI routines, compute-to-data as necessary, etc. It is expected that fully 50% (or more) of the work for this entire project will be involved in this subsystem.
+        b) Data Manager - This module contains the necessary components, interfaces, and logic to prepare and stage PTD data sets for analysis and consumption by the OCEAN protocol system, and is responsible for helping EW-AI users find, group, normalize, aggregate, associate sets of raw PTD data records together (sum, average, filter, group, etc.), tie it in with external IOT-X data (extended IOT device meta data), stage the data sets for OCEAN analysis and allow application of OCEAN AI routines, compute-to-data as necessary, etc. It is expected that fully 50% (or more) of the work for this entire project will be involved in this subsystem.

     A rough guess on the amount of work divided across the 3 areas would be: 20% (API), 15% (DB), 65% (Data Marketplace).